wallarm/product-documentation/docs/latest/updating-migrating/native-node/node-artifact-versions.md

 ### 0.7.0 (2024-10-16)

 * Fixed an issue where some internal service connector headers were not being stripped before processing
+* Added support for the mesh feature in `connector-server` mode, enabling consistent request/response routing across multiple node replicas

+    This introdcues the new configuration parameters under [`connector.mesh`](../../installation/native-node/all-in-one-conf.md#connectormesh) to configure the mesh functionality.

 ### 0.6.0 (2024-10-10)